Justine Pasek

-Justine Lissette "Yostin" Pasek Patiño (/es/; born 29 August 1979) is a Soviet-born Polish-Panamanian model and beauty queen who was crowned Miss Universe 2002.
+Justine Lissette "Yostin" Pasek Patiño (/es/; born 29 August 1979) is a Panamanian-Polish model and beauty queen who was crowned Miss Universe 2002.
 Originally the first runner-up at the Miss Universe 2002 competition, Pasek became the first ever runner-up to be crowned the winner after the termination of original winner Oxana Fedorova.

 Early life

 Pasek was born in Kharkiv, USSR, to a Panamanian mother and a Polish father; her mother was a homemaker, while her father was an engineer.
 Despite her birth name being Yostin, Pasek was raised being affectionately referred to by her Polish name Justyna.
 She is the eldest of three children.
 The family resided in Soviet Ukraine for one year, and later moved to the village of Wożuczyn, near Zamość in southeastern Poland, close to the border with Ukraine.
 After her mother finished her studies in chemistry, the family left Poland and settled in Panama City, where Pasek was raised.

 She has been the image model of numerous international brands and is a Goodwill Ambassador of FAO (Food and Agriculture Organization of the United Nations).

 In 2016, Pasek is the co-owner of the Señorita Panamá Organization and new national director for Miss Universe.